History

 Welcomed SC Pediatrics practice with opening of two locations- SCPediatrics-Charleston and SCPediatrics- Hurricane; asked to add nine southern counties to VH WIC program (Fayette, Logan, McDowell, Mercer, Mingo, Monroe, Raleigh, Summers, Wyoming)

-• The Federal Community Health Center (CHC) Perinatal Grant
+• Federal Community Health Center (CHC) Perinatal Grant

 • Federal Rural Health Outreach Grants